sebprovencher/praized/trunk/wordpress/praized-community/readme.txt

 == ChangeLog ==

+**Version 1.0.3: 2008-08-05**

+* Vote button bug fix
+* Updated to praized-php-1.0.3
+* Updated to praized-wp-core-1.0.3

 **Version 1.0.2: 2008-07-22**

-* Updated URL routing handling so WP's is_404() function returns false when sappropriate
+* Updated URL routing handling so WP's is_404() function returns false when appropriate
 * Small template bug fix for comment form when not logged in
 * Updated to praized-php-1.0.2
 * Updated to praized-wp-core-1.0.2